MedadRufus/Machine-learning-fun/README.md

-# Machine-learning-fun
+# Machine Learning Experiments
-Some forays into using easily available tools for machine learning
+Some forays into using easily available tools for machine learning.
+This work looks into the data from the UBER style loans company where indiviuals get to chose who they want to lend to.
+There was some fraud where people looking for loans created multiple profiles to avoid revealing their past poor financial performance.
+This analysis looks for those profiles by looking for similarity in the data given by these individuals.